fosterrath-mila/ift6759/projects/project1/evaluation.md

 If your data pipeline does not only rely on the original data sources (NetCDF/HDF5 files), you will have to generate the intermediary representations you need in the ``prepare_dataloader`` function.
 In any case, that function must return a ``tf.data.Dataset`` object that is ready to generate input tensors for your model.
+These tensors should be provided in a tuple, as documented [here](datasources.md#pipeline-formatting).

 As mentioned in the project presentation, your data pipeline will have access to all the imagery during evaluation.
 However, your model's predictions **cannot** rely on "future" imagery.
 This means that given